Participation.

 - The most valuable things to learn cannot simply be taught; they must be not only learned but earned, by working alongside others with shared goals and commitments, trial-and-error, learning-by-doing, and reflecting together.

-- Competition, cooperation, encouraging each other and egging each other on.
+- Finding and generating creative energy, cooperation, encouraging each other and egging each other on.

 Passion.